Flesch Reading Ease and the Flesch Kincaid Grade Level

 How do the Flesch tests compare to other readability formulas?

-The Flesch tests are the most well-established in use cases ranging from marketing to government.
+Flesch scores are the most well-established in use cases ranging from marketing to government.

 7 Days Free Readability Scoring